openaicellular/oaic/docs/source/xapp_python.rst

 An xApp can be developed in any programming language, but to be O-RAN compliant, it needs to be able to communicate over the E2 interface to E2 nodes.
 An E2 Node refers to a component of the RAN that can interface with the RIC via E2, usually referring to the base station (DU/CU).

-For this demonstration, we will simplify the xApp development process such that we utilize an E2-like interface, enabling us to focus on the functionality of our application rather than the specifications of the protocol (encoding and decoding of ASN.1 messages, subscription processes, etc.).
+For this demonstration, we will simplify the xApp development process such that we utilize an E2-like interface, enabling us to focus on the functionality of our application rather than the specifications of the protocol (encoding and decoding of ASN.1 messages, subscription processes, etc.)

 To understand how an xApp works, first we must look at how an O-RAN network is implemented.
 The RAN Intelligent Controller (RIC) is capable of dynamically controlling the RAN.